 This leader tricks the people into joining and staying in the group, ostensibly offering something that seems to be of value.
 In reality what the members get is something else.
 They get a pseudopersonality, they get a new purpose in life (look after the leader) and they lose years of their life in the cult.

 There is also a program of thought reform in place, also known as undue influence, manipulation or mind control.
 The ideas and beliefs of the members are forced to change without the member being aware of the psychological influence techniques being used against them to create such change.
+You can read about what brainwashing is and how to brainwash someone.

 The interest that brought the member to the group is transformed into adoration of the leader and the leader's ideas.
 This bond with the leader is usually much stronger than the affinity of the member for the original interest that brought them to the group.